Timiodon/TFWR-Translations/EN/docs/unlocks/leaderboard.md

 You can start a leaderboard run by calling `leaderboard_run(leaderboard, filename, speedup)`.
 This starts a [simulation](docs/unlocks/simulation.md) similar to `simulate()` except that the starting conditions are fixed.
 Each leaderboard category has different start and success conditions.

 The leaderboard run succeeds if the success condition is `True` when the simulation ends.

-The simulation will not end automatically when the goal is reached.
+The simulation will NOT end automatically when the goal is reached.
 You must make sure that the program terminates.
 If the run is successful, your time will be added to the leaderboard.

 To reduce variance, all runs are required to run for at least 2 hours (You can speed it up, so it won't take that long).
 If a run is completed earlier, it will be repeated until a total time of 2 hours is reached.
 The average of all runs is then uploaded as your score.